awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 ==============

-Provide the queue's :ref:`URL <sqs-get-queue-url>` to the :aws-java-class-prev:`DeleteMessageRequest <services/sqs/model/DeleteMessageRequest>` object.
+Provide the queue's :ref:`URL <sqs-get-queue-url>` to the :aws-java-class:`DeleteMessageRequest <services/sqs/model/DeleteMessageRequest>` object.
-Then call the |sqsclient| :methodname:`deleteQueue` method.
+Then call the |sqsclient|'s :methodname:`deleteQueue` method.

 **Imports**